Updated April 24, 2026

 Pharmacy Technician Salary

-At $43k median nationally, pharmacy technicians earn slightly less than medical assistants ($44k) but more than medical transcriptionists ($38k).
-Pay varies significantly by setting — hospital technicians typically earn 15-20% more than retail.
+At $43k median, pharmacy technicians earn less than medical billing specialists ($50k) but more than medical transcriptionists ($38k).
+Geographic variation is significant — technicians in hospital systems typically earn 15-20% more than those in retail pharmacies.

 $43k/yr